 “The power of your giving is amplified in Innsbrook because of the many great venues we have for successful event presentations.
+So far through November 2017, over $1.5 million has been raised for local charities.
 Throughout 2016, over 70 events took place in Innsbrook and 2.2 million dollars were raised for local charities”

 • St. Baldrick’s Foundation

 • Young Life – Richmond West End

 • United Nation of Organ Sharing